4 Scary Financial Facts: How to Avoid Becoming A Statistic

-While easier said than done, it’s still possible and necessary to put away some money while simultaneously paying monthly bills, reducing credit card or student loan debt, and working towards other financial goals.
-It’ll just take carefully executed planning and possibly some sacrifice.
-Say goodbye to take out food seven days a week.
+While it may be a challenge, it can be both achievable and vital to set aside some funds while managing monthly bills, reducing credit card or student loan debt, and pursuing other financial goals.
+It’ll take meticulous planning and possibly some sacrifice, like cutting back on take out food everyday.

-The best solution is to start right now.
-Even if you have $0 saved, start by setting aside $1 a day.
+The optimal solution is to start immediately.
+Even if you have no savings, you can start by allocating just $1 a day.
 That’s $365 after an entire year.
-Up your savings to $5 a day and suddenly you have a fund of $1,825 after one year.
+Increase your savings to $5 a day and you would have a fund of $1,825 after one year.

-For beginning savers, financial experts recommend building a $1,000 emergency fund to get started.
-This will help you ease into understanding your monthly income versus expenses and allocating some money for savings.
+To start your savings journey, financial experts recommend building a $1,000 emergency fund.
+This will help you understand your monthly income versus expenses while allocating some money for savings.
 Once a well-funded cushion is established, earmark more money to create a solid $2,000 emergency fund.
-Keep upping your savings targets from there.
+You can try to gradually increase your savings targets from there.

-Ultimately, the goal should be to save at least three to six months of your salary, not only for unexpected costs, but in the worst case scenario of losing your job.
-Having this money will ensure that a couple months’ worth of living expenses are covered while you figure out another source of income.
+Ultimately, the objective should be to save at least three to six months of your annual salary.
+This not only helps cover for unexpected expenses, but also helps to shield from negative financial consequences in case of job loss while hopefully providing a couple of months’ worth of living expenses are covered while you seek alternative sources of income.

 What you can do.

-It’s crucial to be proactive with student loans or any other kind of debt.
+It’s essential to be proactive in managing student loans or any other kind of debt.

-For current or future students, minimize the amount of student loan debt that you take out by exploring grants, scholarships, and part-time jobs.
+For current or prospective students, it’s wise to minimize the amount of student loan debt by exploring grants, scholarships, and part-time jobs.

-Ideally, graduates have budgeted their repayment amount into expected monthly expenses.
-However, if you find yourself unable to repay your student loans, there are secondary options available outside of borrowing money from family or friends.
+Ideally, graduates should budget their loan repayment amount into their expected monthly expenses.
+However, if you find yourself unable to repay your student loans, there are alternatives beyond borrowing money from family or friends.

-Contact your student loan servicer as soon as possible.
-If you’re hesitant, contact your college or university to see if the financial aid office offers services to help with this.
-You’d be surprised, but some staff are trained to assist students with everything from imparting student loan advice to acting as a liaison on the phone with service providers.
+First, contact your student loan servicer as soon as possible.
+If you’re hesitant, contact your college or university’s financial aid office as they may offer services to assist students with student loans and can even act as a liaison with service providers.

-Exploring your repayment options typically means finding a repayment plan that is better suited for your situation, such as an income-based repayment plan or a temporary deferment or forbearance.
-Putting your student loans into forbearance is one relief option that allows you to temporarily stop making payments, without the accumulation of interest.
+Exploring your repayment options entails finding a repayment plan that suits your situation, such as an income-based repayment plan, a temporary deferment or forbearance.

-If your student loans are already in default, still call your loan servicer to ask about how to return to good standing.
-Solutions typically include loan rehabilitation, loan consolidation, or paying off the loan in full.
+If your student loans have already defaulted, you can still call your loan servicer to discuss how to return to good standing.
+Possible solutions may include loan rehabilitation, loan consolidation, or paying off the loan in full.

-Use loan rehabilitation wisely, as it is a one-time opportunity to clear default and regain eligibility for federal student aid.
-This nine- to 10-month program is an agreement between the lender and borrower for affordable repayment amounts over the course of nine months that will rehabilitate a defaulted student loan.
-Once the borrower makes these on-time payments, the default status is removed from their account and credit history.
+Note that, loan rehabilitation on federal student loans is a one-time opportunity to clear default and regain eligibility for federal student aid.
+This 10-month program is an agreement between the lender and borrower for affordable repayment amounts Once the borrower makes these on-time payments and rehabilitates the loan, the default status is removed; however, the prior late payments would still appear on the credit history.

-Loan consolidation is the combining of multiple federal education loans into one, thus allowing a single monthly payment.
+Alternatively, loan consolidation merges multiple federal education loans into one, thus allowing a single monthly payment.

-Debt of all kinds is a major problem in the United States, with consumer debt set to reach $4 trillion by the end of 2018.
-Low wages and a high cost of living is the perfect storm pushing people to to spend outside of their means.
+In the United States, debt of all kinds is a major problem, with $1 trillion in credit card debt.
+Low wages and a high cost of living are driving people to spend outside of their means.